nathaneltitane/dextop/README.md

 ### Setup:

-Once the Android applications are installed on your device, open Termux and paste
+Once the Android applications are installed on your device, open Termux and paste:

 ```
 curl -sL get.dxtp.app > setup && bash setup | <option>
 ```

-where available install options are:
+Available install options are:

 ```
 -f | --full: download and install full desktop environment and utilities. ( xfce4 )